How Christmas Traditions Are Celebrated in Mexico

-When most English-speakers think of Christmas, they think of the customs and traditions which originated in Northern Europe; Christmas trees, evergreen wreaths, Santa Claus, mistletoe and more...
-However, Mexican Christmas traditions are very different to the holiday celebrations in the USA, for example.
-Christmas in Mexico is influenced by Spanish culture, and the Mexicans have also added many fascinating traditions of their own.
+When most English-speakers think of Christmas, they think of the customs and traditions which originated in Northern Europe, like Christmas trees, evergreen wreaths, Santa Claus, mistletoe, and more.
+However, Mexican Christmas traditions are very different from the holiday celebrations in the USA.
+Christmas in Mexico is influenced by Spanish as well as indigenous culture.

 Read on to find out more about:

 - Important dates in the Mexican Christmas season

 - Other traditions like decorations and Christmas entertainment

 Fun Fact: The Wise Men Bring the Gifts in Mexico!

 In the US, it's Santa who brings children gifts on Christmas Eve.
 In Mexico, however, the big day of gift-giving is January 6th, called "Dia de los Tres Reyes Magos" (Three King's Day).
 This is the date that wise men brought gifts to the Christ child.